Boris01-max/DECO2017-BLOG/posts/my-first-blog2.md

 Cemeteries naturally contain storytelling elements.
 Every memorial represents a person, a history, and relationships connected to them.
 Because of this, the platform may become less focused on content consumption and more focused on emotional interaction and remembrance.

 # Functional requirements

+It is a emotion driven platform, so we keep everything simple and forgo the elemnets which may create choas.

+Basic fuction : 1.
+Personal user profiles.
+                2. Upload images, stories and memories.
+                3. Search and browse memorial spaces.
+                4. Short text and interaction system.

+we did not do community discussion spaces, because we believe it is unnecessary and it should be more focus on 1 on 1 experience.

 ```test
 code blocks and all that